Concur is the University’s new travel and business expense management system that has replaced the paper-based reimbursement (TBER) process.

 The Payee is also responsible for obtaining all proper documentation for each expense.
 Typically, this documentation will be a receipt that identifies the expense and reflects proof of payment of the expense.
 Specific information regarding acceptable form of expense documentation is noted throughout this policy.
 The Payee is also responsible for documenting the business purpose or justification for each expense.
 This helps to document why the expense is eligible for reimbursement and should not be considered as taxable income.

 Employees whose expenses will be charged to a sponsored project must also be familiar with the particular expense restrictions of that project.
-For information on your sponsored project please contact Yesenia Ozoria-Urena, Associate Director in the GSAPP Finance Office.
+For information on your sponsored project please contact Yesenia Ozoria-Urena, Director of Administration at GSAPP.

 The Payee should request reimbursement within 10 business days of the expense and must request reimbursement no later than 120 days after the date of the expenditure.
 Expense reimbursements requested more than one year from the date of expenditure will not be reimbursed.